Our Team

 Kelly Way (she/her) joined the Satellite Foundation team in 2020, excited by the possibilities!
 With over 15 years’ experience working across both corporate and non-profit sectors, Kelly is an effective manager who can be relied upon as a business support person, particularly during periods of growth and change.
 Kelly transitioned into the mental health space following postgraduate counselling studies and is passionate about maintaining empathic connections with young people experiencing hardship, loss and mental health challenges within their families.
 Kelly also loves dance and improvisation, exploring all that creative movement practices have to offer.

-Leanne Vuong – Projects Officer
+Leanne Vuong – Projects Lead

 Leanne (she/her) believes everyone has the right to live fully by experiencing the best health and wellbeing possible, and this has shaped a career focused on health promotion, training and education.
 She has honed these skills across services including youth health, gambling help, suicide prevention, chronic conditions, and alcohol and other drugs.
 Joining the team in 2023, Leanne hopes to align her experiences of familial mental health challenges with Satellite’s vision and purpose.
 Outside of work she enjoys hitting nature trails on two wheels or two feet, finding cheap and cheerful eateries, and harvesting what survives from the fruit and veggie boxes.